ccanvas/libccanvas/README.md

 # libccanvas

 libccanvas makes easy for creating ccanvas components.
-For more information, see the [ccanvas](https://github.com/Siriusmart/ccanvas) main repository.
+For more information, see the [ccanvas](https://github.com/ccanvas/ccanvas) main repository.

 ## Quickstart

-Your component will be ran by the canvas when loaded, get started by creating a client with `Client::default()`.
+Your component will be ran by the canvas when loaded, get started by creating a client with `Client::new(ClientConfig::default())`.

 > Please name your Rust project in format of `ccanvas-XXXXX` for identification.